JaviMore/CHFD-prep/README.md

 Select and manage identity from a wallet

 ### Network Configuration 8 %
-reate and use connection profiles
+Create and use connection profiles

 Instantiate and connect to a gateway